How Much Creatine Should I Take?

 Improved Strength and Power

-Creatine has been shown to enhance muscle strength and power, which can benefit athletes and fitness enthusiasts looking to improve their performance.
+Creatine powder supplements have been shown to enhance muscle strength and power, which can benefit athletes and fitness enthusiasts looking to improve their performance.

 In a meta-analysis of 22 randomized controlled trials, researchers found that taking creatine significantly increased maximal strength and power compared to a placebo.